RyanS974/RyanS974/525/homework1/REPORT.md

 Bag of Words is essentially collecting the unique terms and assignment frequency of occurrence to them.
 I have several functions here on analyzing them, including stats such as total terms, and average frequency for the author and individual documents, to list some of them.

 I had some problems with Bag of Words working with Naive Bayes at first, until I made a second data structure with a unified author approach.
 It worked better.
 The indexing is unified in that approach, which is in the menu system and code of course.
 I still have the separate indexing and various stats on that also.
+This is where add-one smoothing, aka Laplace smoothing, becomes useful.
+We have to use that in this case.
+Many words will have no representation in the other authors category (our corpus is made up of two categories, each category being an author, which are composed of documents (approximately 115 for each)).

 #### A Few Bag of Words Screenshots